 What is spilanthol?

-"Spilanthol is extracted from one of many medical plants originating from South America," explains Dr Ana Mansouri, skin expert and aesthetic doctor at Kat & Co.
-"The flowers, leaves and stems from the subtropical herb spilanthes acmella plant have been extracted for the substance spilanthol for many years across the world.
-It has been used in communities as a traditional remedy for centuries for its anaesthetic, antibacterial and anti-inflammatory properties, for example treating headaches, toothaches, joint swelling and to promote wound healing."
+"Spilanthol is extracted from one of many medical plants originating from South America," explains Dr Ana Mansouri, skin expert and aesthetic doctor.
+"The flowers, leaves and stems from the subtropical herb spilanthes acmella plant has been extracted for the substance spilanthol for many years across the world.
+It has been used in communities as a traditional remedy for centuries for its anaesthetic, antibacterial and anti-inflammatory properties, for example treating headaches, toothaches, joint swelling and promoting wound healing."

 What are the skin benefits of spilanthol?

 Dr Mansouri highlights that spilanthol's skin benefits have not yet been extensively studied but some research shows a handful of promising effects on the skin.

 Firstly, it is an anti-inflammatory ingredient, says Dr Mansouri, so it can be beneficial in reducing swelling and redness.
 "Studies have shown that spilanthol can block allergic inflammation in skin concerns like atopic dermatitis," a common form of eczema which can make skin appear dry, cracked and itchy or uncomfortable.
 Spilanthol can help calm that irritation.

 "Secondly, spilanthol has also shown skin penetration benefits where it can increase the absorption of other topical substances applied on the skin," says Dr Mansouri.
 Basically, the ingredient (usually found in lightweight serums) helps anything you apply on top, such as moisturiser, eye cream or facial oil, sink into the skin better and really work its magic.